dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/notion.md

 ```

 - **`database_ids`**: A list of dictionaries each containing a database id and a name.
+                      If `database_ids` is None, then the source retrieves data from all existed databases in your Notion account.
 - **`api_key`**: The Notion API secret key.

-The above function yields data resources from the Notion database.
+The above function yields data resources from the Notion databases.
 It is important to note that the data is loaded in “replace” mode where the existing data is completely replaced.

 That’s it!
 Enjoy running your Notion DLT verified source!